dievoom-png/myblog1/content/posts/DLLInjectionC/index.md

 categories:
   - Guide
 cover:
-#image: "<public/img/favicon.ico>"
+ image: "DLLInjection.webp"
   # can also paste direct link from external site
   # ex. https://i.ibb.co/K0HVPBd/paper-mod-profilemode.png
-  alt: "<dllinjectionc>"
+  #alt: "<dllinjectionc>"
-  caption: "<dllinjectionc>"
+  #caption: "<dllinjectionc>"
-  relative: false # To use relative path for cover image, used in hugo Page-bundles
+  relative: true # To use relative path for cover image, used in hugo Page-bundles
 ---